Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - If you have a small USB key, you can plug it directly to the mainboard for testing, I would not recommend it as permanent solution.
 - If the problem does not solve with replacement USB cable, then you might have a faulty mainboard.
 Contact Anycubic immediately for a replacement or new machine.
 Firmware updates will not solve the USB issue.

+### Z Wobble / non random layer artifacts
+#### Symptoms
+- non random layer artifacts visible on print no matter oreintation of print
+- Consistent warped prints

+#### Causes and fixes
+ - Loose FEP - remove and retighten FEP
+ - Z Axis video fix (adjusting the wheels on the carriage)
+ - Loosened the Z Axis stepper motor mounting screws twice (different degrees each time)
+ - Taken the brass seating fixture out of the carriage and reseated it for a smooth fit
+ - Taken the Z Axis screw out completely and reinstalled it

 ## Error codes
 #### M_11820
 Machine will randomly freeze during print and display error, Z does not retract, fan stays on.